-- Prepare for a potential Parole Hearing.
+- Prepare a Relapse Prevention Plan for various past addictions or "criminal thinking" patterns, including drug and alcohol use, domestic violence, and gang activity.
+Your plan can identify your "target behaviors," your triggers or warning signs, your coping skills, and the support network you will turn to when you experience specific triggers to avoid relapsing. - Prepare for a potential Parole Hearing.
 Prepare to talk about your insights into your past actions and the harm caused to either victim(s) or society.
 Prepare to discuss how you take accountability and don't minimize your past actions.
-Prepare to discuss your realistic plans for returning to society and not posing a risk to public safety. - Gather letters of support from your family and network.
+Prepare to discuss your realistic plans for returning to society and not posing a risk to public safety. - Gather Letters of Support from your family and support network.
 The letters should contain specific language offering moral support, relapse prevention, financial assistance, job offers, housing placements, and other forms of support for getting you back on your feet upon release.